jasandoval1/windev_training/advanced-io/README.md

 This module combines concepts and practical knowledge gained in previous modules to introduce several advanced IO mechanisms exposed by the Win32 API and patterns for their effective use.

+### Key Concepts

+- The Win32 asynchronous IO API
+- Overlapped IO
+- Extended IO with callback routines
+- IO Completion Ports
+- Asynchronous IO with the Windows threadpool
+- Benefits and drawbacks of using asynchronous IO in your applications

 ### Reading Material

 - _Windows System Programming, Fourth Edition_: Pages 481-518